little-world/rust-course/projecta/10-generics-queue.md

 Understanding how to implement generic collections with trait bounds teaches you how Rust's standard library works internally.
 You'll learn why `BinaryHeap<T>` requires `T: Ord` and how to design APIs that are both flexible and type-safe.

+### Learning Goals

+By completing this project, you will:

+1. **Master generic programming**: Build data structures that work with any type satisfying trait bounds
+2. **Understand trait bounds**: Learn when to use Ord, PartialOrd, and custom traits
+3. **Work with phantom types**: Use PhantomData for zero-cost type-level distinctions
+4. **Implement heap algorithms**: Understand sift-up, sift-down, and heap properties
+5. **Design flexible APIs**: Support both min-heap and max-heap with the same implementation
+6. **Practice zero-cost abstractions**: Build ergonomic APIs with no runtime overhead

 ### Use Cases

 1. **Task Scheduler**: Schedule tasks by priority, deadline, or custom business logic